Dilant/B2METutorial/src/en/beta-status/README.md

 ### `0.9.0`

 - Cross off the concept of life
+- Green supply (cure) is changed to restore 15 durability
 - Blue supply (life) is changed to restore 100 durability
-- Green supply (durability) is changed to restore 15 durability

 ### `0.7.3`